Find a Qualified Attorney Near You

 - In some states, school officials may not withhold information that a minor has disclosed a gender-related issue to them

 Nebraska’s law bans transgender care for minors under the age of 19.
 However, the state has not banned transgender care for adults.
-This creates an uncertain area where adults over the age of 18 may be unable to access care.
+This creates an uncertain area where adults over 18 may be unable to access care.

 To date, laws and case law have been silent on gender-affirming care for adults on parental health insurance, such as college students who still use their parents’ health insurance.
 Parents concerned about such matters should consult their attorneys.